 Play is essential for the development of the adolescent mind, yet we routinely restrict opportunities for tweens and teens to play when they may need it most.

-In a groundbreaking session at this month’s National Association of Independent Schools (NAIS) conference in Philadelphia, Meredith Hafer, Academic Dean at Grayson will demonstrate what happens when a vanguard team of architects and educational psychologists collaborate to research, design, and execute a new model to meet the deep social and imaginative needs of adolescents at play.
+In a groundbreaking session earlier this year at the National Association of Independent Schools (NAIS) conference in Philadelphia, Meredith Hafer, Academic Dean at Grayson shared what happens when a vanguard team of architects and educational psychologists collaborate to research, design, and execute a new model to meet the deep social and imaginative needs of adolescents at play.

 Along with Brian Housand, Ph.D., Grayson Research Advisory Board member, and Brandon Clifford, MIT, this team shares how The Grayson School is reinventing recess by engineering a megalithic playscape for gifted adolescents.
 Scot Osterweil, Creative Director of MIT’s Education Arcade, first articulated the “four freedoms of play” — opportunities which are not necessarily otherwise enjoyed outside of play — all incorporated into this environment.
 The play lab will provide a beta for us to understand and support our student’s need for play, while providing them with the freedom to experiment, to fail, to try on new identities, and a freedom of effort, all in a 10,000 sq. ft. space of their own.